EmperorYP7/Playground/README.md

 # Playground

-This is my first mobile application project by using Flutter.
+This is my first mobile application project by using Flutter by Google Inc.

 ## Getting Started